dsasp/Easy3DScoreSupport/README.md

-# Easy3DScore Support repository (app in beta test, not yet available on App Store)
+# Easy3DScore Support repository
+App in beta test, not yet available on App Store.

 ## English
 Easy3DScore is an app to document 3D archery scores.
 Use your iPhone to document score while on a 3D course.